 Calculate Total Return and Compound Annual Growth Rate or CAGR

-Evaluate Your Investment Performance By Calculating Total Return and CAGR
+Evaluate Your Investment Performance by Calculating Total Return and CAGR

-An Introduction to the Concept of Total Return
+The Concept of Total Return

-Divide the selling value of the position plus any dividends received by its total cost.
-In essence, this works out to capital gains plus dividends as a percentage of the money you laid out to buy the investment.
+Divide the selling value of the position plus any dividends received by its total cost to calculate the total return.
+This essentially works out to capital gains plus dividends as a percentage of the money you laid out to buy the investment.

 How to Calculate Total Return